-Besides Cohen, Other Trump-Connected Attorneys Linked To Sean Hannity
+Report Says Sean Hannity Linked To Other Trump-Connected Attorneys, Besides Cohen

 Hannity was recently identified as Cohen's "mystery client" following an April 9 raid on the lawyers office and hotel room conducted by the U.S. Attorney's Office for the Southern District of New York.

 As NPR's David Folkenflik recently addressed on All Things Considered, "Viewers already know that Hannity is a Trump adviser.
 The two dine together.
-But how would viewers possibly know of Hannity's ties to Cohen as the Fox Star defended the lawyer on the air?"
+But how would viewers possibly know of Hannity's ties to Cohen as the Fox star defended the lawyer on the air?"

 On his show, Hannity railed against the Cohen raid but failed to disclose his connection to the attorney, seen by many as a journalistic conflict of interest.